Preparing for Renal Replacement Therapy

 - Transplant team (unless clearly contraindicated) – see below for additional investigations required.

-The CDT will arrange visits to see PD and HD (repeat if necessary), and will arrange invitation to a Patients’ Evening.
-They will see potential PD patients at home; those who are likely to do HD can be seen at clinic visits.
+The CDT will arrange visits to see patients who may be considering PD and HD (repeat visits, if necessary), and will arrange invitation to a Patients’ Information Evening.
+They will see potential PD and home HD patients within their own home; those who are likely to do hospital HD can be seen at clinic visits.
+It is important to ensure that you get feedback from each of the above referrals and discuss this with the patient to ensure their understanding of the information shared with them.

-Hepatitis B immunization should be carried out by request to patient’s GP (see antimicrobial policy).
+This should be carried out by request to patient’s GP (link to protocol).

-AV access (fistula) should be created at least 6 months before starting HD to ensure that it is successful and mature.
-Some may require multiple operations.
+Aterio-venous fistulas should be created at least 6 months before starting haemodialysis to ensure that it is successful and mature prior to cannulation.
+Some patients may require multiple operations for fistula formation and so referral should be made well in advance where possible.

 - Refer to Vascular Access Coordinator (Ext 21199) and use specific referral performa.

-CAPD catheter should be inserted at least 2 weeks before starting PD
+Catheters for peritoneal dialysis should be inserted at least 2 weeks before starting PD.
+Operation dates are arranged through the transplant surgeons.

 |VIROLOGY||EBV is not routinely tested for but can be investigated on saved samples.|